-We have created Women in Tech working groups globally which focus on collaboration and peer to peer networking as well as mentoring and development.
+Our Women in Tech working groups globally continue to focus on collaboration and peer to peer networking as well as mentoring and development.

-We have focused on driving change in our recruitment practices and looking beyond traditional talent pools to attract diverse talent.
+Our recruitment practices ensure we look beyond traditional talent pools to attract diverse talent.

 In addition, we have continued to build on our comprehensive learning resources to empower our people to own their career development and increased focus on identifying and developing our talent.